 Unless it is acting up, many homeowners don’t think about regularly maintaining their furnaces.
 Unfortunately, prolonged neglect can lead to premature breakdown and loss of efficiency, plus even risk the health and safety of family members within the home.
-It is recommended that homeowners schedule a yearly tune-up to help keep their furnace running for as long as possible.
+It is recommended that homeowners schedule a yearly tune-up to help keep their furnaces running for as long as possible.

 The best time to have your furnace inspected is at the start of fall when the weather begins to change and the temperatures are more moderate.
 This way, if there is anything wrong with the furnace, it can be repaired or replaced before you absolutely must rely on the heat to survive the colder winter days.